 Meet the Universal Womens Network™ Advisory Board

-The Universal Womens Network™ Advisor Board is a diverse l; leadership team of women and SupportHER (allies) with influence, credibility, and business acumen commitment to the advancement of women.
+The Universal Womens Network™ Advisor Board is a diverse leadership team committed to the advancement of women.
 The Advisory Board works closely with our CEO on strategies to support the vision to grow a sustainable and profitable global network.
-The team brings expertise from diverse industries with experience leading national workforces, managing and raising multi-million dollars in capital, strategic planning, technology, development of environmental and sustainability initiatives and producing high-profile world-class events.
+The team brings expertise from diverse industries with experience leading global workforces, managing and raising multi-million dollars in capital, strategic planning, technology, development of environmental and sustainability initiatives and producing high-profile world-class events.

 Each of our esteemed leaders is a changemaker and trailblazer.
 They have launched companies, led companies and teams of thousands, created movements, scaled businesses, exited companies and individually achieved mammoth success.
 They all have one thing in common, they believe in the Universal Womens Network™, our mission, values, and vision to advance women in business together with our allies who SupportHER™ to make a more equitable world.